All photos

 After

-A comfortable cocoon for a growing family.
-Paul and his wife are writing their lives with their baby boy... and a new baby soon.
-These young parents pushed open the doors of a private villa in the Victor Hugo district to anchor their new chapter there.
-It is on the 6th and last floor, that Maison Kyka has found a duplex bathed in light, designed to accommodate their growing tribe.
-High ceilings, generous volumes and a view of the Eiffel Tower: here, everything invites you to breathe, develop and grow.
-Welcome to his home.
+A cosy nest for a growing family.
+Paul and his wife are writing a new chapter with their baby boy... and a new baby soon!
+These young parents decided to put down roots in an apartment located in a private villa in the Victor Hugo district.
+Maison Kyka found a duplex – occupying both the 6th and last floor of the building – bathed in light and perfect to accommodate their growing tribe.
+High ceilings, large rooms and a view of the Eiffel Tower: everything here invites you to relax, blossom and grow.
+Welcome to their home.

 The meeting with Maison Kyka

-Paul and his partner knew exactly what they wanted: high-end services and a space where each member of the family would naturally find their place.
-A corner dedicated to children, where games and dreams would have all their freedom.
-An office bathed in light to combine remote work and inspiration.
-Finally, a closed kitchen, while remaining connected to the heart of the home: the living room and the living room.
-A subtle balance between functionality and aesthetics, to fulfill their family life.
+Paul and his partner knew exactly what they wanted: a high-end property where each member of the family could naturally find their place.
+A play corner for children to play and dream in.
+An office bathed in light to promote inspiration and accommodate remote work.
+And a closed concept kitchen that still felt connected to the heart of the home: the living room and the lounge.
+A space that subtly blends practicality and beauty, to nurture their family life.

 1930s spirit

-Upstairs, the old configuration has given way to a real universe dedicated to children.
-35 sqm combining two bedrooms, a bathroom with shower and bath, a separate toilet and a laundry room.
-Each room has an opening, and the wall closet in the hallway frees up a maximum of space in the bedrooms.
-Chair rails and moldings have been added to restore all its elegance to this formerly fragmented floor.
+Upstairs, the old configuration has given way to an entire space dedicated to children.
+35 sqm comprising of two bedrooms, a bathroom with shower and bath, a separate toilet and a laundry room.
+Each room features an open design, and the wall closet in the hallway is key to free up a lot of space in the bedrooms.
+Chair rails and mouldings have been added to restore all its elegance to this formerly fragmented floor.

 The iconic detail

-A duplex that combines the soul of the 1930s and a resolutely contemporary layout, designed to grow with the family.
+Their duplex combines the soul of the 1930s and a contemporary layout, designed to grow with the family.

-Majestic Haussmann facades, tree-lined avenues and refined addresses: the Victor Hugo district embodies chic and cozy Paris.
-Between local shops, renowned schools and elegant terraces, it offers a privileged living environment, popular with families and architecture lovers alike.
+Majestic Haussmann facades, tree-lined avenues and high-end restaurants: the Victor Hugo district embodies chic and cozy Paris.
+It offers an outstanding living environment – with lovely local shops, renowned schools and trendy terraces –, popular with families and architecture lovers alike.

 Project plan